2jammers/blanktool/README.md

-# blanktool
+# webpage tester

-Embeds javascript content in an about:blank tab.
-This is a private website
+Embeds a webpage into a new tab for tests